Capitol-flowers-subhero.jpg

 Scott Winkels – swinkels@orcities.org

-5) Lodging Tax Flexibility - The LOC will advocate for legislation that increases the flexibility to use locally administered and collected lodging tax revenue to support tourism-impacted services.
-These services include public safety, community infrastructure, and housing-related investment.
+HB 3556 - The LOC aims to increase the flexibility to use locally administered and collected lodging tax revenue currently preempted to support tourism-impacted services.
+These services include public safety and community infrastructure.
+HB 3556 had a lively public hearing on March 20 and is awaiting a work session.
+For more details, see this white paper.

 Jenna Jones – jjones@orcities.org